Lemony Snicket bibliography: A Series of Unfortunate Events

 A Series of Unfortunate Events is a series of children's novels which follows the turbulent lives of Violet, Klaus, and Sunny Baudelaire after their parents' death in an arsonous house fire.
-The children are placed in the custody of their distant cousin Count Olaf, who begins to abuse them and openly plots to embezzle their inheritance.
+The children are placed in the custody of Count Olaf, a man who claims to be their distant cousin, who begins to abuse them and openly plots to embezzle their inheritance.
 After the Baudelaires are removed from his care by their parents' estate executor, Arthur Poe, Olaf begins to doggedly hunt the children down, bringing about the murder of a multitude of characters.

 The entire series is actively narrated by Snicket, who makes numerous references to his mysterious, deceased love interest, Beatrice.
 Both Snicket and Beatrice play roles in the story along with Snicket's family members, all of whom are part of an overarching conspiracy known to the children only as "V.F.D."

 Since the release of the first novel, The Bad Beginning, the books have gained significant popularity, critical acclaim, and commercial success worldwide, spawning a film, video game, assorted merchandise and a television series on Netflix.
 The thirteen books in the series have collectively sold more than 65 million copies and have been translated into 41 languages.